Althara-Pacta/althara-dapp/README.md

 ## Support

 For support and questions:
-- Create an issue on GitHub
+- Create an issue on Github
 - Contact the development team
 - Check the documentation